pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 managed to splat it.

 To keep track of something, our program will use a _variable_.
-It will be like a "this sprite only" variable in Scratch.
+It will be like a "For this sprite only" variable in Scratch.
 In Python, to create a variable, you just set it to a value.
 There's no separate step to create it.

 At the very start of the game, we want to set the score to zero,